eonist/Babel/README.md

 - [https://lokalise.com/](https://lokalise.com/) $120 per month (5k keys)

 > [!NOTE]
 > - Babel is based on token price.
+(An avarage usecase should cost 0.01$ - 1$ per month)
 > - 5k words to 10 languages: whit gpt-4-turbo: $0.267 * 10 = $2.67
 > - 5k words to 10 languages: whit gpt-3.5-turbo: $0.015 * 10 = $0.15
 > - Using other models from other providers could decrease cost signifincantly. (coming soon)